 A new way to drop PMI without refinancing

 A major downside to all three of the above strategies to get rid of PMI early: They’re all costly.
 The whole reason you’re not paying 20% down in the first place is most likely because you have more important priorities for the money than putting it all into building home equity.
 So, is there any way to stop or avoid paying PMI without tying up more of your wealth than you planned?

-You can get pre-qualified for Down Payment Cashback before you even make an offer on your new home.
+You can get pre-qualified for Down Payment Assistance before you even make an offer on your new home.
+Noah provides up to 15% of the purchase price for homes ranging from $200,000- $3,500,000 in exchange for a share of future value of the home.
 Knowing you’re qualified (and have flexibility with your cash) can help you feel well positioned to make a competitive offer of 20% or more of the purchase price.
 In a strong seller’s market, that can be a factor that gets you the winning bid.
 It also means you avoid adding PMI payments to your new mortgage.

-Then, Noah’s Down Payment Cashback gives you back a percentage of the down payment you’ve just made, typically 5-15% for most homeowners.
+Down Payment Assistance means you can save on your monthly mortgage payments.
 Use the money to work on home remodeling projects, replenish cash reserves, or diversify your wealth — it’s completely up to you.
 You won’t pay PMI, and you won’t add a monthly payment to Noah, either.
 We partner on a share of your home’s appreciation, and you don’t owe anything for 10 years.

 Want to skip PMI and keep more cash?
-Check if your home is a good fit for Down Payment Cashback.
+Check if your home is a good fit for Down Payment Assistance.

 PMI payments shouldn’t hold you back from getting your dream home.
 They also don’t have to be a frustrating addition to your mortgage balance for longer than necessary.
 Knowing when PMI is worth it, and how to avoid paying more than you need to, helps you create the smartest financial plan for your home.